Anglo American shareholders back De Beers deal

-LONDON Shareholders in Anglo American (AAL.L) voted to approve the global miner's $5.1 billion acquisition of an additional 40 percent stake in De Beers, bringing the company closer to sealing control of one of the world's biggest diamond firms.
+LONDON Jan 6 Shareholders in Anglo American voted to approve the global miner's $5.1 billion acquisition of an additional 40 percent stake in De Beers, bringing the company closer to sealing control of one of the world's biggest diamond firms.

 The deal, which was announced in November and had been widely expected to get the green light from investors, received 99.94 percent backing in a shareholder vote at a general meeting held in London on Friday.